Ebola deaths in eastern Congo rise to 131 as outbreak spreads - Finance news and analysis from Global Banking & Finance Review

 The outbreak has alarmed experts because it was able to spread for weeks undetected across a densely populated area ravaged by widespread armed violence.
 A 2018-2020 outbreak in eastern DRC was the second deadliest on record, killing nearly 2,300 people.

-Butembo, a city of hundreds of thousands of people in North Kivu province, recorded its first two confirmed cases on Monday, Jean-Jacques Muyembe, director of Congo's National Institute for Biomedical Research (INRB), told Reuters.
+Butembo, a city of hundreds of thousands of people, recorded its first two confirmed cases on Monday, Jean-Jacques Muyembe, director of Congo's National Institute for Biomedical Research (INRB), told Reuters.

-Ugandan authorities have started restricting movement across the Ishasha-Kyeshero border crossing to limit further spillover of the virus, Ambrose Amanyire Mwesigye, a local government official, told Reuters.
-He said the border was not closed but did not explain who might be allowed to cross.
+Ugandan authorities have started restricting movement across the Ishasha-Kyeshero border crossing, Ambrose Amanyire Mwesigye, a local government official, told Reuters, though he said the border was not formally closed.

 Further south, Congolese people trying to cross into Rwanda from the cities of Goma and Bukavu were being stopped at the border, Reuters reporters said.
 Rwandan officials could not immediately be reached for comment.